HajunKim/GCT501/Final_report.md

 ------------------------------------------------------------------

 #### Concept
-The MoMu consists of 2 technical concepts: a digital instrument that users can move to create music with, and a digital platform that allows others to collaborate and share with the music they have created.
+The MoMu consists of 2 technical concepts: a <strong>digital instrument</strong> that users can move to create music with, and a <strong>digital platform</strong> that allows others to collaborate and share with the music they have created.